CalderaWP/Caldera-Forms/readme.txt

 * [Conditional Fail](https://wordpress.org/plugins/conditional-fail-for-caldera-forms?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) - Set conditions to cause that if met will allow or prevent form submssion.
 * [Postmatic](https://calderawp.com/downloads/postmatic-for-caldera-forms?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) - Subscribe users to your posts and comments using Postmatic.

-Coming soon:
-* Front-end viewer
-* Basic Analytics
-* Caldera Members

-= Power A Custom Search =
-Caldera Forms can be used to create totally custom search forms.
-Search posts, users, categories, tags, custom post types, custom fields -- including those added with [Advanced Custom Fields](http://advancedcustomfields.com).

-* [Easy Pods](https://calderawp.com/downloads/caldera-easy-pods/) - Create custom WordPress search forms using the Caldera Forms drag and drop form editor.
-Search in any post type, taxonomy, or even users or a custom database table.
-Requires [Pods](http://pods.io) works with any custom post type.
-* [Easy Queries](https://calderawp.com/downloads/caldera-easy-queries/) Create custom WordPress search forms using the Caldera Forms drag and drop form editor.
-Search across multiple post types, works great with Advanced Custom Fields](http://advancedcustomfields.com).

-= A Few Feature Highlights =
-* Drag and drop responsive form builder -- so simple, it's fun!
-* Responsive grid based on Bootstrap 3 -- looks great on any device!
-* Save entries in the database -- just works!
-* Simple honey-pot for anti-spam -- sorry bots!
-* Process forms without a page load using AJAX -- much usability!
-* Advanced conditional logic for hiding and showing fields -- much simplicity!
-* Easily import and export forms via JSON or PHP files -- simple migrations!
-* Multi-page forms -- Break your forms into bite-sized pieces!
-* Emails sent on form submission are easily customized -- contact forms, auto-responders and beyond!
-* Simple, conditional redirects -- hello thank you page!

-= Auto Values & Magic Tags =
-Capture system values, form data, user data and use it populate form fields values, variables, or in response emails.

-= Field Types =
-* Calculation
-* Range Slider
-* Star Rating
-* Phone
-* Text - Includes Custom Masking
-* File Upload
-* reCaptcha
-* HTML content block - with dynamic data binding ( %field_slug% updates dynamically in html )
-* Hidden
-* Button
-* Email
-* Paragraph
-* Toggle Switch
-* Dropdown Select
-* Checkbox
-* Radio
-* Date Picker
-* Color Picker
-* Auto-complete

-Everything can be extended.
-For developers, there are enough hooks and filters to build on.
-From frontend handling, to form processing, to editor panels, to field types.
-At it's core, it's a framework for building applications so you can make what you want.

 == Installation ==

 Upload the caldera-forms folder to /wp-content/plugins/